syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 * Use GridColumn [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) as Boolean if you want to bind boolean values from your datasource and/or edit Boolean property value from your Type.
 * Use CheckBox as GridColumn [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) for the purpose of selection/deselection of the whole row.
 * The selection type of the [GridSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSelectionSettings.html) will be multiple when the GridColumn [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) is a checkbox.
 This is the default behavior.
-* The Grid prefers a single checkbox column in general.
-If, in any case, there are two checkbox columns, it will automatically enable another column checkbox when selecting one column.
+* The Grid generally prefers only one column when the column type is set as a checkbox.
+In some cases, if there is more than one column whose column type is set as a checkbox, then the grid will automatically enable another column checkbox when selecting one column.

 >See also section [Render boolean values as checkbox](https://blazor.syncfusion.com/documentation/datagrid/columns/#render-boolean-values-as-checkbox) to render boolean values as checkbox in GridColumn.